 If people analytics teams are going to control their own destiny they're going to need to need to support the enterprise data strategy.
 You see, the enterprise data landscape is changing and IT has heard its internal customers.
 You want to use your own tools, your own people, and apply your hard won domain knowledge in the way that you know is effective.
 Where IT used to fight against resources moving out of their direct control they have come to understand it's a battle not worth fighting and in facilitating subject matter experts to do their thing they allow business units to be effective and productive.

-Enter the Enterprise Data Mesh
+Enter the Enterprise Data Architecture

-The movement of recent years is for IT to facilitate an enterprise data mesh where domain expert teams can build, consume, and drive analysis of data in their own function...so long as you can adhere to some standards, and you can share your data across the enterprise.
-For a primer on this trend and the subject take a read of this article Data Mesh - Rethinking Enterprise Data Architecture
+The movement of recent years is for IT to facilitate an enterprise data mesh into their architecture where domain expert teams can build, consume, and drive analysis of data in their own function...so long as you can adhere to some standards, and you can share your data across the enterprise.
+For a primer on this trend and the subject take read of this article Data Mesh - Rethinking Enterprise Data Architecture

 The diagram heading this blog shows a simplified view of a data mesh, we'll focus on the people analytics team's role in this framework.